 During the domain name registration, Bluehost hosting company gives you the option of also hosting the domain name with them; I subscribe to this option and also recommend that you host your domain name and site with them because of so many reasons which I highlight below:

-- Bluehost hosting company is a reputable, highly recognized company who has been in the business for more than 15 years.
+- The Bluehost hosting company is a reputable, highly recognized company that has been in the business for more than 15 years.

 - They have 99.9% uptime record for keeping sites online, they are dependable, reliable and very much secure

 - Their hosting packages are affordable and economically friend.

 - They have 24 hours customer support service and also offer a refund policy ( should in case you decide to cancel your hosting with them, they refund your money back to you)

 - Once you buy the hosting package, they give you the domain name free ( it becomes free and you are able to save and pocket about USD18)